Texel Arrival: Tips for the ferry & route by car or bike

 Click on the photo and then remember the tips for “Arriving to Texel” on Pinterest

-Source for the article Getting to Texel: research on site.
-We also thank the VVV Texel and at forvision for supporting this trip.
+Source for the article Texel Arrival: Research on site.
+We would also like to thank VVV Texel and at forvision for supporting this trip.
 However, our opinion remains our own.

 Photos © Copyright Monika Fuchs and TravelWorldOnline